 ….yes, a great memory of student days.

 The authors explain the aims of the book in the introduction.
 When we go on holiday we expect to discover secrets behind what we see.
 But when it comes to our home town, we take it all for granted.
 We go shopping or we travel to work without giving any thought to the hidden surprises and mysteries around us.
 Unbekanntes Freiburg brings quirky myths and legends back to life and allows us to view the city with new eyes.
-I’ve had a similar experience re-exploring Pau, France, with a friend who lives there and likes to investigate her surroundings.
+I’ve had a similar experience re-exploring Pau, France, with our friend who lives there and likes to investigate her surroundings.

 Unbekanntes Freiburg is aimed at those who live in Freiburg and want to find out more about the city, as well as at those tourists who find traditional guidebooks too superficial or too dry.
 I don’t fall into either of those categories.
 For me, it’s a fascinating book about a city I’m familiar with but I don’t live there, so I’m just “dipping in”.
 Some of the stories would be similar in many other cities too – such as the everyday life of a medieval university student, the punishments dished out to medieval criminals, or the brutal treatment of “witches”.